 Grocery Stores

-Choosing the right grocery store is essential for getting the freshest produce.
-Some stores consistently stock high-quality fruits and vegetables, while others may have a quicker turnover, leading to less-than-ideal options.
-If you’re ordering groceries online, be cautious—some stores lack the quality control needed for selecting the best produce.
-While convenient, delivery orders often rely on employees who may not pick the ripest or freshest items.
+Choosing the right grocery store is essential.
+Some stores consistently stock high-quality fruits and vegetables, while others may have a quicker turnover.
+If you are ordering groceries online, be cautious.
+While convenient, delivery orders often rely on shoppers who may not prioritize the ripest or freshest items.
 If possible, shop in person to select your own produce.

 Farmers Markets

-Shopping at farmers markets ensures you’re getting the freshest, seasonal produce, sometimes even picked that very morning.
-Plus, talking directly to local farmers can give you excellent storage tips and insight into the best ways to keep your fruits and vegetables fresh longer.
+Shopping at farmers markets ensures you are getting seasonal produce, sometimes even picked that very morning.
+Talking directly to local farmers can provide excellent storage tips and insight into the best ways to keep your fruits and vegetables fresh longer.

 Community Supported Agriculture (CSA)

-A CSA membership provides locally grown, fresh produce directly from farmers, often harvested just days—or even hours—before pickup or delivery.
-This not only helps keep produce fresh but also supports sustainable agriculture and local economies.
-Many CSA programs begin in late spring or early summer, with pro-rated buy-ins available throughout the season.
-Some even offer late fall and winter shares, particularly in warmer climates or for storage crops like root vegetables and squash.
+A CSA membership provides locally grown produce directly from farmers.
+This not only helps keep produce fresh but also supports sustainable agriculture.
+Many CSA programs begin in late spring, and you can often find pro-rated buy-ins throughout the season.
 To find a CSA near you, check out LOCALHARVEST.ORG.

 General Storage Tips to Keep Produce Fresh

-Proper storage can make all the difference in extending the life of your fruits and vegetables.
-By understanding which items need refrigeration, which should be kept at room temperature, and how to prevent premature spoilage, you can maximize freshness and reduce waste.
+Proper storage can make all the difference.
+By understanding which items need refrigeration and how to prevent premature spoilage, you can maximize freshness.
 Keep these simple guidelines in mind:

-• Refrigerate or store in a cool, dark place when appropriate.
+• Cool and Dark: Refrigerate or store in a cool, dark place when appropriate.

-• Use original packaging or reusable containers to maintain freshness.
+• Maintain Airflow: Use original packaging or reusable containers that allow the produce to breathe without drying out.

-• Compost when necessary to reduce food waste sustainably.
+• Sustainable Disposal: Compost when necessary to reduce food waste sustainably.

 Quick-Glance Storage Cheat Sheet